Bus accessibility

 - Remember, you can always ask the driver to lower the step for you

 Unfortunately, there is limited space for buggies on board our buses.
 This can vary depending on the bus, the number of pushchairs and the size of them.
 If there are already buggies on board, the driver may ask you to fold it.
-Please help us make the trip safe for everyone and don't block the aisles or exits of the bus with your buggy.
+Please help us make the trip safe for everyone and don't block the aisles or exits of the bus with your buggy or pushchair.

 Common decency and respect for wheelchair users should mean that other passengers make way for them.
 Passengers are urged to offer cooperation in allowing proper use of the designated wheelchair area.